Why is this medication prescribed?

 You should begin to feel better during the first few days of treatment with tedizolid.
 If your symptoms do not improve or get worse, call your doctor.

 Continue to take tedizolid until you finish the prescription, even if you feel better.
+Do not skip doses or stop taking tedizolid without talking to your doctor.
 If you stop taking tedizolid too soon or skip doses, your infection may not be completely treated and the bacteria may become resistant to antibiotics.

 Other uses for this medicine